Will Energy Prices Go Down in 2026 in the UK?

 • Geopolitical risks have significantly increased as of April 2026.

-• Continued disruptions to international supply chains, whether from sustained conflict in the Gulf, extreme weather, or fluctuations in LNG export policy, are likely to push prices even higher.
+• Ongoing disruptions to international supply chains, whether from sustained conflict in the Gulf, extreme weather, or fluctuations in LNG export policy, are likely to push prices even higher.

-For business leaders planning budgets, cost controls, and an energy strategy, factoring in higher energy prices will be essential.
+For business leaders planning budgets, cost controls, and an energy strategy for 2026 and beyond, factoring in higher energy prices will be essential.

-Major economic sectors (FMCG, manufacturing, logistics, retail, and real estate sectors) are gradually turning to their own roof space as a practical and cost-saving source of year-round energy.
+Major economic sectors (FMCG, manufacturing, logistics, retail, and real estate) are gradually turning to their own roof space as a practical, cost-saving source of year-round energy.

-Solar rooftops are increasingly combined with battery storage systems, allowing large sites to capture surplus daytime generation and then utilise it during peak consumption periods.
+Solar rooftops are increasingly paired with battery storage systems, enabling large sites to capture surplus daytime generation and use it during peak consumption periods.
 As battery technology becomes more affordable and efficient, the combination of solar and battery storage is shifting from a premium option to a commercial priority.

 Ineco Energy: delivering operational excellence and outstanding solar expertise